-Most of your lessons will be outdoors, it is fundamental to what we do.
-Therefore, you must be prepared to attend dressed in suitable named clothing and footwear for the occasion.
+All students have lessons outdoors, it is fundamental to what we do.

+Therefore, they must be prepared to attend dressed in suitable named clothing and footwear for the occasion.

-For all seasons, please ensure you attend in base layers including trousers or leggings.
+For all seasons, please ensure the student attends in base layers including trousers or leggings.
 Skirts, shorts and dresses are not suitable for the Outdoor Education site as they provide little protection against weather and when in the woodland areas.

 Sensible outdoor shoes are required, for example outdoor walking boots or wellies for wet or winter weather.
 CROCS, flip-flops or open toe sandals are not permitted as these are not suitable for our outdoor activities and do not provide foot support on uneven ground.
 In winter months, we recommend suitable outdoor boots.
-If you would rather wellies, then these should be worn with good quality thermal socks as this footwear can prove cold if worn for the full day.
+If a student would rather wellies, then these should be worn with good quality thermal socks as this footwear can prove cold if worn for the full day.

-We request that you attend with an appropriate bag, such as a backpack to store your belongings.
-There will be fresh drinking water available for bottle refills.
+We request that students attend with an appropriate bag, such as a backpack to store their belongings.
+There will be water available for bottle refills.
 Hand washing stations are supplied throughout our learning areas and hot water stations are also situated in multiple zones, in addition to a functioning hot shower that can be used in specific circumstances.

-In case you attend school wearing inappropriate clothing which is neither conducive to the weather nor to the activities you will be taking part in, we reserve the right to request that you wear spare, additional, or replacement clothing that we have.
-In case you refuse to wear these items and should this put you at risk from injury or illness, ADO River Valley staff have the right to send you home.
-You can of course return later in the day if you are then dressed appropriately.

-You must attend with a full change of spare clothes to avoid any avoidable sensory overloads which could lead to distress or emotional dysregulation from any potential accidents that may arise.
+If a student turns up wearing inappropriate clothing either not conducive to the weather or the activities, they will taking part in, ADO River Valley Staff have the right to request them to wear spare additional or replacement clothing that we have.
+If the child or young person refuses to wear these items and we feel this puts them at risk from injury or illness, ADO River Valley reserves the right to request that the young person is collected as they cannot take part in the activity.
+The child or young person can of course return later in the day if they are then dressed appropriately.
+ADO River Valley students must attend with a full change of spare clothes to avoid any avoidable sensory overloads which could lead to distress or emotional dysregulation from any potential accidents that may arise.
 We ask that caregivers support students with ensuring their clothes are not see through.

-You will have use of a locker for their bags during the school day.
+Students will have use of a locker for their bags during the school day.